 - NC Creative Industries or NC Media courses at SCQF Level 6

 - Mature students will be considered on an individual basis based on a portfolio of art and design work in your field of study and experience

 For direct entry to year 2, you must have HNC Journalism (minimum 12 credits).

 - Another appropriate creative course at SCQF Level 6

 Fife College has defined articulation routes in place for this course.

 Interview and written skills test.

-For further information on course fees, funding options, how to apply for funding and other financial support available, please visit our Financing Your Studies Page in our Student Info section.
+For information on how to apply for funding for your course fees to be paid, funding options and other financial support available, please visit our Financing Your Studies page in our Student Information section.